 ; Linux and macOS systems curl.cainfo = "/path/to/cacert.pem" ; Windows systems curl.cainfo = "C:\path\to\cacert.pem"

 Basing your Project on a Specific Symfony Version

 In case your project needs to be based on a specific Symfony version, use the

-# use the most recent version in any Symfony branch $ symfony new my_project_name 2.8 $ symfony new my_project_name 3.1 # use a specific Symfony version $ symfony new my_project_name 2.8.3 $ symfony new my_project_name 3.1.5 # use a beta or RC version (useful for testing new Symfony versions) $ symfony new my_project 2.7.0-BETA1 $ symfony new my_project 2.7.0-RC1 # use the most recent 'lts' version (Long Term Support version) $ symfony new my_project_name lts
+# use the most recent version in any Symfony branch $ symfony new my_project_name 3.3 $ symfony new my_project_name 3.4 # use the most recent 'lts' version (Long Term Support version) $ symfony new my_project_name lts # use the 'next' Symfony version to be released (still in development) $ symfony new my_project_name next

 Each version has its own documentation, which you can select on any documentation page.